michael-m-rosenthal/CPPSPICE/README.md

 ## Simplifying Assumption

-I am going to assume that the observer is located at the center of the Earth for the occultation calculation.
+Since I do not know where on Earth the observer is, I am going to assume that the observer is located at the center of the Earth and that the Earth somehow does not obstruct the observer from viewing the event for the occultation calculation.

 ## Approach